Beech Hill Hotel, Lake District – Review

 All that walking, literally breathtaking saunas, hot tub and pool ensure we’re out like a light, and after a night with the windows shut we can see why one reviewer had a problem with the condensation.

-“The descent down to the lake is a stunning sight”
+“Descent down to the lake is a stunning sight”

 Other little aspects let things down.
 However, with a new carpet, chairs and tables, the dining room would be outstanding.
 An ice machine would be a bonus, as would a mini fridge in the room, and slippers/robes.

 The descent down to the lake for more photos is a stunning sight.
 Especially as we catch it on a crisp, sun-kissed morning.
 The staff do a good job, and it’s a big improvement over the last Lakes hotel we stayed in where my own front door key could open theirs.

 I’m guessing despite that gobsmacking view, the 1900 property has taken a step into 2017, but could do with an extra push to feel more ’today’ without compromising its history.
 The drive home takes a mere 150 minutes instead of 300 on the way there.
 The fact I get the weekend break blues half way back is testament to how much I enjoyed it.